apache/maven-build-cache-extension/src/site/markdown/usage.md

 (`mvn compile`, `mvn test-compile`) are cached in addition to `package` and later phases.
 Set `-Dmaven.build.cache.cacheCompile=false` to restrict caching to the `package` phase and above.

+### Single goal invocations

+Goals invoked directly from the command line (e.g. `mvn compiler:compile`, `mvn resources:resources`) are also cached when their default lifecycle phase is a real, post-clean phase — such an invocation behaves like running that phase.
+Goals with no default phase (e.g. `jetty:run`, `exec:java`) and mixed lifecycle+CLI invocations (e.g. `mvn package dependency:tree`) are left untouched and simply run.
+This can be disabled with `-Dmaven.build.cache.cacheSingleGoal=false`.

+### Forked lifecycle restore

+Some goals fork a prerequisite lifecycle before running — for example `jetty:run` and `spring-boot:run` fork `test-compile` so the application is compiled before the server starts.
+When such a goal is invoked directly, the forked lifecycle restores previously cached outputs instead of recompiling (it never saves a cache entry of its own).
+This is effective with the default `singlethreaded` builder and with `multithreaded` (`-T`); it does not apply to the `concurrent` builder.
+Disable it with `-Dmaven.build.cache.restoreForkedExecutions=false`.

 ## Subtree builds

 The build could be invoked on any module in the project and will try to discover the cache by introspecting